-Leading Economic Index in Mexico is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Mexico to stand at 2.00 in 12 months time.
-In the long-term, the Mexico Overall Index of Economic Activity is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Leading Economic Index in Mexico is expected to be -5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Leading Economic Index in Mexico to stand at 0.50 in 12 months time.
+In the long-term, the Mexico Overall Index of Economic Activity is projected to trend around 1.60 percent in 2021 and 2.00 percent in 2022, according to our econometric models.